Los Angeles Broadcasting Schools

 Comparison of Schools

 Prospective students need to consider aspects such as school size, enrollment and graduation rates when selecting a college.
-This program offers information in several important areas.
+This table offers information in several important areas.

 |University of Southern California||Santa Ana College||Pasadena City College|